cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/cfy-cluster-manager.md

 &nbsp;
 ## Fault tolerance mechanisms
-The code has a few mechanisms to handle errors:
+The Cloudify Cluster Manager package has a few mechanisms to handle errors:

 * The configuration file is validated before it is being used.

 * The connection to each instance is tested before the installation starts.